chaghigdemirjian/MERN-Employee-Database/mern/README.md

 ## Features

 - **Employee Records**: Create, read, update and delete (CRUD) operations for employee records.
-- **Employee Details**: a user types an employee's name, position and choose a rank from 3 predefined levels.
+- **Employee Details**: users can enter an employee's name, position and select a rank from 3 predefined levels.
 - **Styling**: Responsive design using Tailwind CSS.
-- **Routing**: **React Router** is used to navigate between the main home page, add record page, and edit record page.
+- **Routing**: **React Router** is used to navigate between the main home page, record page, and edit record page.

 ## Tech Stack